erosfrancesco/beehive/README.md

 # ABC Swarm algorithm

-Rude JS implementation of ABC (Artificial Bee Colony) algorithm (more info: https://en.wikipedia.org/wiki/Artificial_bee_colony_algorithm)
+Rude JS implementation of **ABC (Artificial Bee Colony)** algorithm (more info: https://en.wikipedia.org/wiki/Artificial_bee_colony_algorithm)

 Provides a rude interface for searching and extracting food sources.

-# Welcome to StackEdit!

-Hi!
-I'm your first Markdown file in **StackEdit**.
-If you want to learn about StackEdit, you can read me.
-If you want to play with Markdown, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.
+New food sources are discovered randomly but not randomly selected as candidates.
+For now.
+Algorithm is still in

 # Files